IBM/sourceorbit/docs/pages/general/rules.md

 * if your source includes `.pgm`, then it will become a program.
    * `mypgm.pgm.rpgle` becomes a `MYPGM.PGM` object
+   * If you want to use multi-module programs, go ahead and add the prototypes to export functions/procedures in other modules and Source Orbit will automatically take care of the binding.
 * if your source does not include `.pgm`, then it will become a module, cmd, dtaara, etc.
 * assumes binder source (`.bnd`/`.binder`) is a service program.
-Source Orbit will scan the binder source to find the exported functions/procedures from modules inside the project.
+   * Source Orbit will scan the binder source to find the exported functions/procedures from modules inside the project.
 * Source Orbit does not yet support SQL long name references.
 (Coming soon)

 ### SQL sources